DE Get Support

-Timebutler offers a full-featured time tracking system, including a virtual time clock, extensive configuration options, working time accounts for all employees, view and edit permissions, booking to projects and categories, working time accounts, statutory and individual break rules, reporting options with Excel download, and much more.
+Timebutler offers a full-featured time tracking system, including a virtual time clock, extensive configuration options, working time accounts for all employees, view and edit permissions, bookings to projects and categories, statutory and individual break rules, reporting options with Excel download, and much more.

-Every user can record their times via the virtual time clock or enter them directly.
+All users can record their times via the virtual time clock or enter them directly.
 You can also use the time tracking terminal: open the Timebutler time tracking terminal view on a standard tablet and place the tablet at the office or company entrance.
-Each employee can then clock in/out and record breaks on the tablet with a few clicks.
+All employees can then clock in and out and record breaks on the tablet with just a few clicks.

 You can activate time tracking in Timebutler with just a few clicks.
-Since all employees for whom time tracking is then active must record or enter all working time via the time clock, it is important to inform employees in advance.
+Since all employees for whom time tracking is active must record or enter all of their working time via the virtual time clock, inform them in advance.

 Important

-You can first try time tracking with a small group and later roll it out to the entire company - you can also enable time tracking for all employees right away.
-The following describes how you can try time tracking with a small group and then roll it out to all employees:
+You can first try out time tracking with a small group and later roll it out to the entire company — or you can enable time tracking for all employees right away.
+The following describes how to try time tracking with a small group and then extend it to all employees.

 1) Activate time tracking for a limited user group